The Banach Algebra $L^{1}(G)$ and Tame Functionals: Preliminaries

-The case of Asplund functions needs to be more carefully stated.
+The case of Asplund functions needs to be stated more carefully.
 Suppose that $K$ is compact, $D \subseteq K$ is dense and $F \subseteq C(K)$ is a bounded family.
-As we just established, $F$ is tame/WAP over $D$ iff $F$ is tame/WAP over $K$ iff $F$ is tame/WAP over $B_{C(K)^{*}}$.
-In their original definition, Asplund sets (Definition \ref{d:AspSet}) are only defined inside Banach spaces.
+As we have established, $F$ is tame over $D$ iff $F$ is tame over $K$ iff $F$ is tame over $B_{C(K)^{*}}$.
+In their original definition (\ref{d:AspSet}), Asplund sets are only defined inside Banach spaces.
 Using Fact \ref{f:countDetermined}, we can equivalently require $F$ to be fragmented over $K$.
 However, this approach is only valid for compact spaces (as far as the author is aware).
-As a consequence, we have the following definition. \begin{defin} A function $f \in \RUC(G)$ is \emph{Asplund} if one of the following equivalent conditions hold (Corollary \ref{cor:countDetermined}): \ben \item $f \cdot G$ is an Asplund subset of $\RUC(G)$ \cite[Def.~7.9]{Me-Frag04}. \item $f \cdot G$ is fragmented over every $G$-compactification of $G$ \cite[Def.~7.1]{GM1}. \een
+In order to use this technique for general groups, we will use $G$-compactifications.

+Suppose that $G$ is a topological group that acts from the left on the topological spaces $X, Y$.
+It is said that $Y$ is a \emph{$G$-compactification} of $X$, if $Y$ is compact, there exists a continuous $\rho\colon X \to Y$ such that $\rho(X)$ is dense in $Y$, and: